WebOrigami/docs/src/content/cli/intro4.md

 HELLO, ALICE.
 ```

-`map` doesn't do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
-You can think of such an explorable graph as a _lazy dictionary_.
+`map` doesn't do all its work when invoked, but immediately returns a new async graph that will invoke the mapping function on demand.
+You can think of such an async graph as a _lazy dictionary_.
 The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

 ## Use a graph as a map